These are some of the secrets of the TEFL course industry.

 Secret #5.
 It doesn't usually matter where your certificate is from

 So let's say it's required by some schools.
-Well, based on my experience teaching English in Asia most schools don't care where your certificate came from.
+Well, based on my experience teaching English in Asia: Korea, Taiwan and China most schools don't care where your certificate came from.
 It's likely that highly "accredited" and expensive course will get you the same kind of job as that cheapo on Groupon with the fake accreditation.

 Most of the time it doesn't matter.